lebauce/docker-collectd-plugin/README.md

 1. Checkout this repository somewhere on your system accessible by collectd; for example as `/usr/share/collectd/docker-collectd-plugin`.
-1. Install the Python requirements with `pip install -r requirements.txt`.
+1. Install the Python requirements with `sudo pip install -r requirements.txt`.
 1. Configure the plugin (see below).
 1. Restart collectd.